Growtika

 CNET had already been dealing with credibility damage from its AI-generated articles controversy in early 2024.
 Then came Google's product review algorithm changes, followed by AI Overviews reducing click-through on the informational queries that drove much of its traffic.

-PCMag dropped from 10.5M to 7.4M.
-Mashable went from 16.1M to 11.3M.
-Meaningful losses, but both sites still operate at scale.
+Mashable went from 16.1M to 11.3M (-30%).
+PCMag peaked later than most — in July 2025 at 12.7M — and dropped to 7.4M by January 2026 (-41%).
+Both sites still operate at scale.
 Why these two fared better than the others isn't entirely clear from traffic data alone.
 Mashable's content skews more toward entertainment and culture, which may be harder for AI to summarize.
 PCMag has strong product-specific review traffic.
 But that's speculative.

 Same Pattern in Finance and Health